Fall adult classes will begin September 20th, 2021. Class description with * will be offered in the Fall. See the schedule page for times and cost.

-Introduction to Handbuilding
+*Introduction to Handbuilding with Slabs

 This class will cover techniques for creating functional and sculptural pieces using soft and hard clay slabs.
 We will explore various techniques for creating surface designs and textures on clay, options for using forms, molds and templates, and methods for joining and attaching clay pieces to build more varied and unique pieces.

 *Put a Lid on It!
 Making Lidded Vessels on the Wheel

 In this class students will learn a variety of techniques for creating lidded vessels.
 We will cover different types of jars, exploring galleries, flanges, inset, domed and cap lids and if there’s time, covered dishes such as round butter dishes.